Battle of Tsushima: British support

-This support created a major logistics problem for around the world deployment of the Baltic Fleet to the Pacific in procuring coal and supplies on the way.
+This support created a major logistical problem for the deployment of the Baltic Fleet from around the world to the Pacific in procuring coal and supplies along the way.
 At Nosy Be in Madagascar and at Camranh Bay, French Indochina, the fleet was forced to be anchored for about two months each, seriously degrading morale of the crew.
 By the time it reached the Sea of Japan, the hulls of all the ships in the fleet were heavily fouled in addition to carrying the extra coal otherwise not required on deck.
 (Note: The Hamburg-American Steamship Line refused to provide coaling beyond French Indochina.)

 The Japanese ships, on the other hand, were well maintained in the ample time given by the intelligence.
-For example, battleship was under repair from November 1904 to April 1905 at Sasebo Naval Arsenal for two 12-inch guns lost and serious damage to the hull from striking a mine.
+For example, battleship was under repair from November 1904 to April 1905 at Sasebo Naval Arsenal for two 12" guns lost and serious damage to the hull from striking a mine.
 They were divided into battle divisions of as much uniform speed and gun range so that a fleet would not suffer a bottleneck in speed, and the range of guns would not render some ships useless within a group in extended-range combat.